 Housing commission calls for beautiful building fast track

-A new report by the Building Better, Building Beautiful commission has outlined some key advice for the government, which could help more beautiful homes than ever be built here in the UK.
+A report by the Building Better, Building Beautiful commission outlined some key advice for the government

 A report from the Building Better, Building Beautiful commission has recommended new plans to incentivise better-designed projects.